 Ages 3-6: $2.00

 Ages 7-12: $2.50

-I came across a photo showing an additional price for foreigners, but there was no extra charge for us.
+I came across an old photo showing an additional price for foreigners, but there was no extra charge for us.

 Thanks to our friend Andrew who took these great photos!